ryanelson1996/VSS_2023_Poster_Supplement/README.md

 # Additional materials for VSS poster presentation, May 2023
-Thank you for taking the time to view our poster and for following the links to the supplementary materials.
+Thank you for viewing our poster and for following the links to the supplementary materials.
-Below you can find additional details about how the multi-view spaces were constructed, and videos of reconstructions across views using these spaces, and videos depicting what the components of the PCA spaces look like.
+Below you can find additional details about how the multi-view spaces were constructed, videos of reconstructions across views using these spaces, and videos depicting what the components of the PCA spaces look like.

 <br>